markcellus/scroll-js/README.md

 ## Benefits

 * pure, native javascript
+* returns [Promises](https://www.ecma-international.org/ecma-262/6.0/#sec-promise-objects) so you can do things when scrolling completes
 * no css transitions, animations or absolute positioning hacks
 * manually scroll to any portion of a page and detect when done
 * safe to use on the `document.body` element
-* supports easing functions when scrolling
+* supports scroll options from CSS DOM specification
 * battery-friendly -- uses minimal amount of CPU power (no processing on inactive tabs, and hidden elements!)
 * fast and smooth rendering (no choppiness)
 * does not hijack native browser functionality (i.e. inertia scrolling, momentum defaults)